Batsuit: Basic suit

-The Post-Crisis version of the bodysuit is not constructed from simple fabric, but from fictional advanced materials that gives it resistance to tearing.
-In addition, the suit also contains various defense and protection mechanisms layered into the suit's fabric.
-These protective layers in the Batsuit are necessary since Batman, although strong, powerful, and intelligent, is still a human being with no inherent superhuman powers.
-The basic version of the Batsuit is insulated against electricity and is mildly fire resistant.
+The post-Crisis version of the bodysuit is made from durable materials that gives it resistance to tearing and has various defense and protection mechanisms layered into the suit's fabric.
 Batman utilizes many different body armor designs, some of which are constructed into his Batsuits, and others which are separate.
 In its most basic version, the suit is bulletproof around the upper torso and back.
 Other versions are entirely bulletproof to small arms fire, and have advanced flexible armor plating.
-In the video game, Batman: Arkham Asylum Batman wears a basic batsuit throughout the game but can unlock a new "Armored" batsuit after completing the main story-line.
-The armored suit is much bulkier and features heavy plate armor on the torso and limbs and segmented armor on the joints and neck.